ibm-cloud-docs/containers/vpc_firewall.md

 {:tsSymptoms: .tsSymptoms}

-# Opening required ports and IP addresses in your firewall
+# VPC: Opening required ports and IP addresses in your firewall
 {: #vpc-firewall}

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> This firewall information is specific to VPC clusters.
 For firewall information for classic clusters, see [Opening required ports and IP addresses in your firewall for classic clusters](/docs/containers?topic=containers-firewall).